weylar/weylar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Idris Aminu (Weylar).
-I'm an Android Engineer at [Grimaldi](https://www.grimaldi.napoli.it/en/index.html), building shipping and port management solutions.
+I'm an Android Engineer.

 I love developing for Android, and also enjoy building stuff with flutter 💖.
 Apart from coding, I'm a prolific film watcher and new things "try-er".